-Banks should have proper systems and procedures in place to ensure that the rejects of the MICR line are appropriately repaired and the batch file is balanced before the same is uploaded from the capture system to the CHI.
+The banks should have proper systems and procedures in place to ensure that the rejects of the MICR line are appropriately repaired and the batch file is balanced before the same is uploaded from the capture system to the CHI.
 Banks are required to pass on the value in the MICR repair tag for any correction / changes / rejects on the MICR band of the cheques in the capture files.
-E.g. If a cheque bearing MICR code 400005002 (State Bank of Indore) has been repaired by presenting bank user with 400002273 (after merger with SBI), then the presenting bank's capture system should have capability to populate such MICR Repair through specific field to CHI to be further communicated to the drawee bank.
+E.g. If a Cheque bearing MICR code 400005002 (State Bank of Indore) has been repaired by presenting bank user with 400002273 (after merger with SBI) then the presenting bank's capture system should have capability to populate such MICR Repair through specific field to CHI to be further communicated to the drawee bank.
 As per CHI specifications, such MICR repair will be populated through flag code "010001" so as to provide to the drawee bank's capture system an indication that the MICR Code has been repaired by the presenting bank.

-Please refer to the latest version of CHI specifications for MICR repair flags.
+Please refer CHI specifications version 1.17 shared with WG-BCH member banks for MICR repair flags.